opnfv/armband/docs/installationprocedure/installation.instruction.rst

 #.
 How many nodes and what roles you want to deploy (Controllers, Storage, Computes)

 #.
-Monitoring options you want to deploy (Ceilometer, Syslog, erc.).
+Monitoring options you want to deploy (Ceilometer, Syslog, etc.).

 #.
 Other options not covered in the document are available in the links above